-Because the region has a diverse population, choosing the right language is crucial to the success of your SEO strategy in the UAE.
+The region’s diverse population means choosing the right language is crucial to the success of your SEO strategy in the UAE.
 There are five main languages to choose from:

-Localizing your website into Arabic is an obvious solution.
+It would be foolish not to consider localizing your website into Arabic.
 Not only will it appeal to Emirati citizens, but also to the many Arabic tourists who regularly visit the UAE.

 English is the most widely spoken language in Dubai.
-Many expats speak it fluently, and it’s generally used for business and trade.
-So for B2B purposes, an English site is valuable.
+Many expats speak it fluently and it’s generally used for business and trade.
+So for B2B purposes, an English site is indispensable.

 Because of the large Indian population in the UAE, Hindi could be a good choice for your website if you’re targeting this demographic.
 But the Indian population itself is also diverse, so make sure you know your audience well – it may be better to optimize your site in English or Urdu.